julia-dizhak/code-examples/concepts/coercion.md

 <details>
   <summary>Explanation</summary>
-  If the value is 0, -0, null, false, NaN, undefined, or the empty string (""), the object has an initial value of false.
-All other values, including any object, an empty array ([]), or the string "false", create an object with an initial value of true.

-  Do not confuse the primitive Boolean values true and false with the true and false values of the Boolean object.
+  false is compared with Number type, false is equal to 0, than 0 == 0 is equal to true.
+  In second case, comparison without coercion, 0 and false have different types.
   <pre>
-    0 == false -> false coercion to Boolean is equal to true 0 === false -> false
+    0 == false -> true
+    0 === false -> false
   </pre>
 </details>